CVE-2025-6313 Overview

 Immediate Actions Required

-- Restrict network access to the Campcodes Sales and Inventory System to trusted IP addresses only
+- Restrict network exposure of the Campcodes Sales and Inventory System to trusted networks or behind a VPN until a vendor patch is available.

 Patch Information